 Basic Grilling Know-How

 - Weather affects grilling.
-If the temperature is cool or it’s windy, allow more time for your food to cook thoroughly.
+If the temperature is cool or windy, allow more time for your food to cook thoroughly.
 The same for extremely hot days; time may need to be reduced slightly.

 - Most foods cook better with the lid down.
 Food will cook more evenly and thoroughly.
 If you must lift the lid, add a few extra minutes to the cooking time.